abuehl/abuehl.github.io/_posts/2025-10-11-partitions.md

 ### Module implementations

 Module implementations can be split into multiple `*.cpp` files.
 All implementation files start with the `module` keyword, followed by the name of the module.
-Optionally, a module implementation file may start with the character sequence `module;`, which marks that start of the [global module fragment](https://en.cppreference.com/w/cpp/language/modules.html#Global_module_fragment).
+Optionally, a module implementation file may start with the character sequence `module;` which marks that start of the [global module fragment](https://en.cppreference.com/w/cpp/language/modules.html#Global_module_fragment).
 If an implementation file needs a good old header file, it must be included in the global module fragment.

 For example, we have the file [Core/Transaction.cpp](https://github.com/abuehl/cadifra/blob/main/code/Core/Transaction.cpp), which contains implementations of member functions of the `Transaction` class.